Perry5596/Perry5596/README.md

 ### 🌱 Currently Learning:

-- Data Science fundamentals preparing for my double major
+- Chat Triggers and integration with minecraft
 - Interview style questions to prepare for getting an internship
+- Applied Mathematics research for double major

 ---

 ### 💬 Ask Me About:

+- PerryCLient, a growing, large scale minecraft client running off of "ChatTriggers."
 - My grid searching algorithm that uses the google maps API to search for businesses within a radius of a given city.
 - Baseball